 Are you ready to make home the center of your summer this year?
-Take advantage of longer days and warmer weather to knock off a few quick projects that make your home more liveable and more attractive.
+Take advantage of longer days and warmer weather to knock off a few quick projects that make your home more livable and attractive.

 Right now is the time to get started.